 # {"asctime": "...", "levelname": "INFO", "name": "__main__", "message": "Status check performed", "service_version": "1.2.3", "uptime_seconds": 12345}

-dictionary allows you to add custom fields to your structured log records easily.
+Using the extra dictionary allows you to add custom fields to your structured log records easily.

 In a system handling multiple concurrent requests, associating log messages belonging to the same request can be difficult.
 A common pattern is to assign a unique correlation ID to each incoming request and include this ID in every log message generated while processing that request.
 This makes tracing the entire lifecycle of a specific request through your logs much simpler.

 FastAPI middleware is a suitable place to generate and manage correlation IDs, potentially storing them in a request context or passing them explicitly.
-Libraries like asgi-correlation-id
+Libraries like asgi-correlation-id can help implement this pattern.

-Implementing robust logging might seem like extra effort initially, but it pays significant dividends when you need to understand, troubleshoot, and maintain your ML API in production.
+Implementing logging might seem like extra effort initially, but it pays significant dividends when you need to understand, troubleshoot, and maintain your ML API in production.
 By configuring appropriate log levels, formats (preferably structured), and logging relevant information at critical points in your code, you enhance the observability and reliability of your FastAPI application.